A New Silver Eagle Takes Flight In 2021!

 - WEINMAN’S CLASSIC WALKING LIBERTY . . .— Adolph A. Weinman’s iconic Walking Liberty design first made its debut on the 1916 half dollar, lasting three decades before bowing out in 1947.
 In 1986, this iconic image was reborn for the Silver Eagle with her exquisitely detailed beauty remaining on the coin ever since.
 Weinman’s initials appear for the first time directly under the “In God We Trust” motto on the coin’s obverse.

 - . . .
-PAIRED FOR THE FIRST TIME WITH EMILY DAMSTRA’S ALIGHTING EAGLE! – This coin’s full bodied Bald Eagle coming in for a landing was created by designer Emily Damstra, replacing the Heraldic eagle design created in 1986 by John Mercanti.
+PAIRED FOR THE FIRST TIME WITH EMILY DAMSTRA’S LANDING EAGLE! – This coin’s full bodied Bald Eagle coming in for a landing was created by designer Emily Damstra, replacing the Heraldic Eagle design created in 1986 by John Mercanti.

 - EXPERTLY STRUCK IN HIGHLY PURE SILVER – The craftspeople of the U.S. Mint are known around the world for their skill and attention to detail.
 It’s this talent that transforms each one-ounce planchet of 99.9% fine silver into a beautiful piece of numismatic art measuring 40.6 mm in diameter.

-- UNITED STATES LEGAL TENDER – Each 2021 Silver Eagle bullion coin is one dollar United States of America legal tender, as seen on the coin’s reverse.
+- UNITED STATES LEGAL TENDER – Each 2021 American Silver Eagle coin is one dollar United States of America legal tender, as seen on the coin’s reverse.

 - ADDED SECURITY FEATURE – For the first time, the Mint has instituted an enhanced security feature consisting of an anti-counterfeit measure that incorporates small gaps within the coin’s reeded edge.

-- PERFECT UNCIRCULATED CONDITION – Your 2021 Type 2 Silver Eagle has been graded by the Professional Coin Grading Service (PCGS) in perfect Mint State-70 (MS70) condition.
+- PERFECT PROOF CONDITION – Your 2021 One-Ounce Type 2 Silver Eagle has been graded by the Numismatic Guaranty Corporation (NGC) as being in perfect Proof-70 Ultra Cameo (PF70UC) condition.

-- KEY FIRST DAY OF ISSUE CERTIFICATION – PCGS has certified that your Silver Eagle is a First Day of Issue (FDI) coin, independent authentication that your coin was released by the mint during the premier day of the series’ issue.
-It will come sealed in an acrylic holder with an American Flag label.
+- KEY FIRST RELEASES CERTIFICATION – NGC has certified that this Silver Eagle is a First Releases (FR) coin, meaning that it was among the first struck by the mint and was verified within the first 30 days of issue.
+It will come in an acrylic holder with a black display core and a Bald Eagle label.

 - TYPE 2 DESIGNATION – This coin was given the Type-2 pedigree to note that it bears the new Damstra Eagle Reverse design.

 Silver Eagles like these are perennial favorites, usually flying out of our vaults as soon as they arrive!
-Whether you're new to the series, a diehard collector or a silver stacker looking to add to your reserve, this is your chance to secure these 2021 first-ever Type 2 Silver Eagles for your very own.
-Don’t wait — order yours today!
+Whether you're new to the series, a diehard collector or a silver stacker looking to add to your reserve, this is your chance to secure one of these 2021 Type 2 Silver Eagles your very own.
+Don’t wait; order yours today!